joochanshin/Interview-Prep/Data Science/dataScience.md

 </p>

 where P(x) is the probability of x successes out of N trials, N is the number of trials, and π is the probability of success on a given trial.

+## Programming <a name="programming"></a>
+To test your programming skills, employers will ask two things during their data science interview questions: they’ll ask how you would solve programming problems in theory without writing out the code, and then they will also offer whiteboarding exercises for you to code on the spot.

+### General <a name="general"></a>
+1. With which programming languages and environments are you most comfortable working?

+**Answer**: This depends on what you are good with, but I would personally chose Python for data science.